 It is recommended that a single designated group or individual be responsible to control activities during an emergency.
-The role and location of the control centres for dealing with an emergency should be established and communication media (e.g. telephone, radio, e-mail and/or fax) should be identified.
-To be effective, clear instructions for dealing with emergencies should be formally established and generally available.
+The role and location of the control centre for dealing with an emergency should be established and communication media (e.g. telephone, radio, e-mail and/or fax) should be identified.
+Clear instructions for dealing with emergencies should be formally established and generally available.

-10.1.4 Notification of an Incident
+10.1.4 Notification of an incident